RCAgnes/-5_RobertaAgnes_discover_tahiti/README.md

 This responsive vacation web page showcases the culture, beauty, and geography of French Polynesia (Tahiti), built with 4 JavaScript libraries.

 ## Libraries Used
-1. Glide.js – Image slider for hero section
+1- Glide.js – Slider and carousel
-2. Lightbox2 – Interactive image gallery
+2- Lightbox2 – Image gallery
-3. AOS – Animate on Scroll
+3- AOS (Animate On Scroll) – Scroll animations
-4. Leaflet.js – Interactive map with marker
+4- Granim.js – Animated gradient background

 ## Instructions
 - Clone this repo